 Workit Health’s program for treating anxiety disorder includes all of the components of effective treatment—all available via our app.

 - virtual appointments with a licensed clinician

 - medication management (when clinically appropriate)

-- unlimited access to chat-based messaging with your care team
+- unlimited access to chat-based messaging with your Care Team

-- a hand-picked therapeutic recovery curriculum
+- a hand-picked curriculum of therapeutic courses

 Can I drink while taking medication for anxiety?